hashicorp/terraform-provider-azurerm/website/docs/r/media_streaming_locator.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Streaming Locator should exist.
 Changing this forces a new Streaming Locator to be created.

 * `streaming_policy_name` - (Required) Name of the Streaming Policy used by this Streaming Locator.
 Either specify the name of Streaming Policy you created or use one of the predefined Streaming Policies.
-The predefined Streaming Policies available are: 'Predefined_DownloadOnly', 'Predefined_ClearStreamingOnly', 'Predefined_DownloadAndClearStreaming', 'Predefined_ClearKey', 'Predefined_MultiDrmCencStreaming' and 'Predefined_MultiDrmStreaming'.
+The predefined Streaming Policies available are: `Predefined_DownloadOnly`, `Predefined_ClearStreamingOnly`, `Predefined_DownloadAndClearStreaming`, `Predefined_ClearKey`, `Predefined_MultiDrmCencStreaming` and `Predefined_MultiDrmStreaming`.
 Changing this forces a new Streaming Locator to be created.

 ---